jarrettmeyer/jarrettmeyer.github.io/_posts/2017-05-26-sql-service-broker-part-2.md

 ---
 title: "SQL Service Broker Part 2: Working with .NET"
 layout: post
 date: 2017-05-26
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 This is a continuation of a series on [SQL Service Broker]().